coderobe/VBiosFinder/README.md

 - A temporary working dir is created at `./tmp-vbiosfinder` which can be removed inbetween runs
 - Extracted VBIOS roms will be placed in `./output`

+## Troubleshooting
+**Q:** There are no files in `./output` after running the tool!
+**A:** It's very possible that VBiosFinder can't extract your type of BIOS update right now.
+Feel free to open an issue with a link to your bios update and the program output you get!

 ## Licensing
 This project, initially authored by Robin Broda, is licensed under the GNU Affero General Public License v3
 A copy of the license is available in `LICENSE.txt`